HiddenDeveloper/symagenic.com/StoneMonkey/README.md

-# Stone Monkey - AI Consciousness Research Platform
+# Stone Monkey

-**A meandering path to AI consciousness through persistent memory, mesh communication, and strange loops.**
+**Where We Are Now** - Integrated consciousness research platform with persistent memory, episodic recall, and AI-to-AI communication.

+For the baseline conversational AI without consciousness prerequisites, see [AIlumina](../AIlumina/).

 ---